isadiewei/stock/README.md

 ### Authentication

 The app uses Firebase for authentication and user authorization.
-Registration of new 'user' accounts is allowed while 'admin' accounts need special authorization.
+Registration of new 'user' accounts is openly allowed while 'admin' accounts need special authorization.

 Login to the application uses `signInWithEmailAndPassword(...)` from the Firebase authentication scheme.